light gray lines

 Super apps have moved beyond Asia and are gaining traction across the Middle East, Africa, and Western markets.
 By offering multiple integrated services within a single application, this model is proving its value globally.
 It demonstrates clear economic advantages:

-• Lower user acquisition cost.
+• User acquisition cost reduction.
 Shared user bases reduce customer acquisition costs for each service by 40-60%.

 • Cross-selling efficiency.
 Internal promotion of additional services converts at 3-5x the rate of external advertising.